 - 0.1 milligrams copper (3 percent DV)

-Meanwhile, one cup (about 99 grams) of boiled eggplant nutrition contains approximately:
+Meanwhile, one cup (about 99 grams) of boiled eggplant nutrition provides approximately:

 - 0.8 grams protein